-- Watery diarrhea, sometimes with blood, mucus or pus
+- Watery diarrhea, sometimes with blood, mucus or pus.

-- Abdominal pain, tenderness and cramping
+- Abdominal pain, tenderness and cramping.

 - Fever

 - Nausea

+- Loss of Appetite.

-ARE CERTAIN PEOPLE AT RISK OF GETTING C. DIFF?
+WHO IS AT RISK OF GETTING C. DIFF?

-- Sometimes when an antibiotic is given for a previous infection, the C. diff will overgrow and produce enough toxins to cause illness

-- Patients who have prolonged hospital stays

-- · Patients who are seriously ill

-- · Persons who are immunosuppressed
+- Sometimes when an antibiotic is given for a previous infection, the C. diff will overgrow and produce enough toxins to cause illness. - Individuals who have prolonged hospital stays. - Individuals who are seriously ill. - · Individuals who are immunosuppressed. - The elderly. - Individuals taking Proton Pump Inhibitors (i.e., Pantoloc, Nexium, etc.)

-- The elderly

-WHAT IS THE TREATMENT FOR C. DIFF?
+HOW IS C. DIFF TREATED?

-- Current antibiotics may be stopped - · Special antibiotics will be prescribed - You must take these special antibiotics as prescribed until they are finished, even if the diarrhea stops - If the diarrhea does not stop or comes back, see your doctor

-You should not take anti-diarrheal medications.
-The toxins must be excreted to prevent more severe damage to the bowel
+- Current antibiotics may be stopped. - Special antibiotics will be prescribed. - You must take these special antibiotics as prescribed until they are finished, even if the diarrhea stops. - If the diarrhea does not stop or comes back, see your physician. - It is not advised to take anti-diarrheal medications.
+The toxins must be excreted to prevent more severe damage to the bowel.